John Maguire

 A screenshot highlighting the 'Allow Anyway' button under the Security tab of System Settings

-When you try again, macOS will give another warning, but this time you will be able to tell macOS to allow the plugin to run.
+Apply the plugin again. macOS will give another warning but this time you will be able to tell macOS to run the plugin anyway.

 When run, the plugin will create a new file with the suffix “_full.dng”.
-The new file will initially show the same crop as the original, but now when you use the crop tool set to “As Shot” you’ll get the full 6010 x 4012 resolution.
+The new file will initially show the same crop as the original but now you can use the crop tool set to “As Shot” to restore the full 6010 x 4012 resolution.

 P.S.
 If you’re an Android user struggling to download images from your Ricoh GR using the official Image Sync app, consider trying Eureka, an app I built to deal with connection issues I experienced with the original app.